What is the difference between a Direct Lender and a Mortgage Broker?

 Most Mortgage Broker's receive compensation by way of commission which is based on a percentage of your loan amount.
 They usually are compensated by the direct lender 1 to 2 percent of your loan amount for brokering the loan.
 For example, a $400,000 loan amount at 2% would be $8,000 in mortgage broker fees.

 Mortgage Banker or Direct Lender:

-BluFi Lending as a Direct Lender, we have a complete team of mortgage professionals to assist you.
-We have in house loan processors, underwriters, funders, loan shippers, and secondary marketing to name some of our staff who exists to close your loan on time.
+Freedom Mortgage is a Direct Lender with a complete team of mortgage professionals to assist you.
+We have in-house loan processors, underwriters, funders, loan shippers, and secondary marketing.
+Their goal is to close your loan on time.

-Since we never broker loans, it is our goal at BluFi Lending to keep our costs and interest rates low for our clients.
+It is our goal at Freedom Mortgage to keep our costs and interest rates low for our clients.
 Often times, we have mortgage brokers calling us wondering how we can offer such low rates to our clients.

-The Mortgage Bankers at BluFi are trained specifically to do the right things for our clients.
+The Mortgage Bankers at Freedom Mortgage are trained specifically to do the right thing for our clients.
 This is a part of our Transparent Responsible Lending!

 All Mortgage Bankers should provide you with the following:

 - Discuss and explain mortgage program options

 - Informs you in writing, of lock-in options at the beginning

 - Explain all documents of the loan application